jonalm/jonalm.github.io/CV.md

 ### Data Scientist at [Arundo Analytics](https://www.arundo.com/)
 _Feb 2017 - present_

-Building machine learning models for industrial big data applications.
+Building machine learning and statistical models for industrial big data applications.
 Some highlights include:

 - Created an application for parsing process and instrumentation diagrams (P&IDs) based on a combination of image recognition techniques and OCR.
 - Developed ML model to predict ship hull fouling based on noon report data, which matches the performance of numerically costly CFD based models, for clients in the maritime sector.